Pinning control of social fairness in the Ultimatum game: Abstract

 \section{Abstract}

-Decent social fairness is highly desired for both socio-economic activities and individuals, as it is one of the cornerstones of the social welfare and sustainability.
+Decent social fairness is highly desired both for socio-economic activities and individuals, as it is one of the cornerstones of our social welfare and sustainability.
 How to effectively promote the level of fairness thus becomes a significant issue to be addressed.
-Here, by adopting a pinning control procedure, we find that when a very small fraction of individuals ($\sim3\%$) are pinned to be fair players in the Ultimatum Game, the whole population unexpectedly evolves into the full fairness level.
-This leverage effect is robust to the underlying structures of the population, the process is generally in the form of first-order phase transition for homogeneous networks ($1d$ lattice and Erd\H{o}s-R\'enyi random networks) and the well-mixed population as the number of pinning individuals increases.
-For heterogeneous networks (e.g. scale-free networks), however, one hub node is sufficient for the aim, and even the on-off control procedure can be applied to further reduce the control cost.
-Intermittent failures are seen in the latter case, our statistical analysis indicates the evolution shows some sort of criticality.
+Here, by adopting a pinning control procedure, we find that when a very small fraction of individuals are pinned to be fair players in the Ultimatum Game, the whole population unexpectedly evolves into the full fairness level.
+The basic observations are quite robust in homogeneous networks, but the converging time as a function of the pinning number shows different laws for different underlying topologies.
+For heterogeneous networks, this leverage effect is even more pronounced that one hub node is sufficient for the aim, and a periodic on-off control procedure can be applied to further save the control cost.
+Intermittent failures are seen when the pinning control is marginally strong, our statistical analysis indicates some sort of criticality.
 Our work suggests that the pinning control procedure could potentially be a good strategy to promote the social fairness for some real scenarios when necessary.